75 Wet Shaving Tips For Men – How To Acquire A Better Shave

 When it comes to shaving brushes, you can possess a few different options: Boar bristle, pure badger, best badger, super fine/silver tip badger, horse hair, and synthetic brushes.
 Understand that while Badger is often said to be the best, that’s not always the case.
 You don’t need an expensive badger brush to get the best shave ever.
 A lower priced boar brush can often outperform the pricier alternatives.

-Boar bristle: A quality boar bristle will break in over time and begin to bloom with split ends.
+A quality boar bristle brush like this Omega Professional Boar Hair Shaving Brush will break in over time and begin to bloom with split ends.
 It results in less stiffness, and a softer, more attractive lather.
 A low-quality boar bristle brush will remain stiff, and refuse to break-in.
 It’s due in part to pre-cutting tips to form shapes.

-Best Badger: Pricier than a boards brush, at four times the cost, however, these will have soft tips and superior knot density.
+Pricier than a boards brush, at four times the cost, however, these will have soft tips and superior knot density.
+Check out the Maison Lambert 100% Silvertip Badger Bristle Brush if you want something really high quality.
 For soaps, they will be firm enough, and for face lathering they will be soft enough.
 If you are seeking out the best value or just starting out, this is a good option.

 The larger your face and hands, the larger your brush should be.
 To start out aim for a boars brush in the twenty mm range (20 -24mm).
 For badger brushes strive for right about twenty mm.
 (19-22mm will suit most men will)